xanderstevenson/text-2-mp3/README.md

 * For a long text, such as several pages, it could take a few minuted for the mp3 file to be rendered.

-- MP3s are always saved to 'mp3s' folder one level down from txt-2-mp3.py
+- MP3s are always saved to 'mp3s' folder one level down from txt-2-mp3.py.
+If the 'mp3s' folder does not exist, it will be created.

 - Automatic play of audio sample can be achieved by uncommenting a few lines of code, although overuse could damage your speakers.
 Mine started crackling after playing these samples hundreds of times while debugging the main function but a system restart cleared it up.
 Still, use at your own risk.
 I'm not responsible for any damages.